-The Cost of Senior Care Confusion
+The Cost of Confusion in Assisted Living

-The large of expert Senior Living Advisors that work with AssistedLiving.Com help families determine the appropriate type care for their loved one.
-A ten to fifteen minute consultation is usually enough time for a Senior Advisor to determine right kinds of care to explore.
+The Senior Living Advisors that work with AssistedLiving.com help families determine the appropriate type of care for their loved one.
+A 10-15 minute consultation is usually enough time for a Senior Advisor to determine right kinds of care to explore.
 If you are in the process of making the determination right now, we encourage you to contact us for free guidance.

 1. Is your loved one ambulatory?

 Assisted living residents generally must be at least somewhat ambulatory (be able to get around on their own).
-Bedridden seniors, and sometimes even wheelchair bound seniors, are rarely good assisted living candidates and their families should explore nursing homes.
+Bedridden seniors and sometimes even wheelchair bound seniors, are rarely good assisted living candidates and their families should explore nursing homes.
 While a limited number of assisted living communities are able provide one or two person transfers, or even use mechanical lifts, most cannot.

 5. Does your loved one have late stage Alzheimer’s or dementia?

 While regular assisted living communities may be able to offer sufficient care to people with early to moderate Alzheimer’s or other kinds of dementia, they are usually not equipped to care for people with symptoms associated most advanced stages of the illness, which include difficulty chewing and swallowing, as well as behavior problems and a host of other issues.
 In this case, dedicated memory care is required.
-Sometimes this can be offered at an assisted living facility with a special memory-care unit, but a nursing home with an Alzheimer’s specialization is most often preferable in cases of late stage Alzheimer’s and dementia.
+Sometimes this can be offered at an assisted living community with a special memory-care unit, but a nursing home with an Alzheimer’s specialization is most often preferable in cases of late stage Alzheimer’s and dementia.

 Do you have any additional suggestions about how to choose between assisted living and other types of senior care?
 Share your thoughts with us in the comments below.